If you have a specific question, you can reach us at firstname.lastname@example.org

 That Round won’t count towards your Handicap but it WILL Count towards your Stats.

 That’s no problem.
 You can actually make your whole Account Private, making your Scores and Personal Information not visible for Non-Friends.
 Your Friends are the only ones who are able to see your Scores and Information even if you have your Account as Private.

-You can reach us out at email@example.com and we will get back to you as soon as possible.
+Email us at email@example.com and we will get back to you as soon as possible.